Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Dominance Move

 Using the \textit{inward neighbor} concept, the DoM algorithm, as presented in \cite{Li:2019:QES:3320149.3300148}, can be outlined as: \begin{list}{}{} \item \textit{Step 1:} Remove the dominated points in both \bm{$P$} and \bm{$Q$}, separately.
 Remove the points of \bm{$Q$} that are dominated by at least one point in \bm{$P$}. \item \textit{Step 2:} Denoting \bm{$R$} $=$ $\bm{P} \cup \bm{Q}$, each point of $\bm{Q}$ in $\bm{R}$ is considered as a subset.
 For each subset, find its \textit{inward neighbor} $\bm{r} = n_{R}(\bm{q}_j)$ in \bm{$R$}.
 If the point $\bm{r} \in \bm{P}$, then merge $\bm{r}$ into the subset, otherwise $\bm{r}$ does not belong to the subset, or it is already owned by a subset.
 At the first case, $\bm{q}_j$ and $\bm{r}$ are merged into the subset.
 At the second case, there is nothing to do. \item \textit{Step 3:} If there exists no point $\bm{q}_j \in \bm{Q}$ such that $\bm{q}_j = n_{R}(n_{R}(\bm{q}_j))$ (i.e., there is a loop between the points) in any subset, then the procedure ends and there is an optimal solution to the case. \item \textit{Step 4:} Otherwise, there is a loop in one or more subset, then replace these solutions by their ideal solution (formed of the best of each objective in each solution inside the loop or subset).
 This leads to a new \bm{$Q$}, then find the \textit{inward neighbor} of such ideal point and subset then.
 Return to step 3 until convergence. \end{list}

 All definitions, theorems, and corollaries to prove the algorithm correctness for the bi-objective case can be seen in \cite{Li:2019:QES:3320149.3300148}.

 Another attempt to solve the problem in the multi-objective and many-objective case was presented in \cite{lopes2020assignment}.
-The DoM calculation was treated as an assignment problem, and some experiments in three objective spaces were also presented.
-However, the proposal has some drawbacks that prevent its use in solutions sets with more than 20 solution candidates.
-The problem comes from the fact that the Equation \eqref{comb_plinha} is calculated using a full combinatorial approach.
+The DoM calculation was treated as an assignment problem, and some experiments in three objectives were also presented.
+However, the proposal has some drawbacks that prevented its use in solutions sets with more than 20 solution candidates.
+The assignments necessary to calculate the formulation turns it prohibitive when the number of solutions in the non-dominated set is increased..
+The problem comes from the fact that the number of dominance moves calculated was combinatorial in nature, detailed in Equation \eqref{comb_plinha}.
 Nevertheless, the method presented optimal solutions to some problems, and it is showed that the dimension of the objective space barely influences it.
+This study, besides facilitating for the DoM quality indicator to be used in larger solution sets, evaluated the proposed MIP-DoM approach with (i) parametric studies, (ii) time-complexity estimates, (iii) testing on more complex test problems, and (iv) its use as a running quality indicator.